 \subsection{Prismatic site and prismatic crystals}

-In \cite{BSprism}, Bhatt-Scholze introduced the prismatic site and used it to recover all known \emph{integral} $p$-adic cohomology theories, including the ones constructed in the work of Bhatt-Morrow-Scholze \cite{BMS1, BMS2}.
+In \cite{BSprism}, Bhatt-Scholze introduce the prismatic site and use it to recover all known \emph{integral} $p$-adic cohomology theories, including the ones constructed in the work of Bhatt-Morrow-Scholze \cite{BMS1, BMS2}.
 The cohomology theories in \cite{BSprism} are defined over the \emph{relative} prismatic site, where one only considers prisms over a \emph{fixed} prism.
-Nonetheless, an \emph{absolute} prismatic site was also defined and used therein.
+Nonetheless, an \emph{absolute} prismatic site is also defined and used therein.
 It turns out this absolute prismatic site is more suitable to study ``arithmetic" problems.
-For example, Ansch\"utz-Le Bras \cite{ALB} show that for a ($\zp$-flat) quasi-syntomic ring $R$, filtered prismatic Dieudonn\'e crystals on $R_\prism$ (the absolute prismatic site of $R$) classify $p$-divisibles over $R$.
-Recently, Bhatt-Scholze \cite{BSFcrystal} show that for $\ok$ a mixed characteristic complete discrete valuation ring with perfect residue field, the prismatic $F$-crystals on $(\ok)_\prism$ classify integral crystalline Galois representations.
+For example, Ansch\"utz-Le Bras \cite{ALB} show that for a ($\zp$-flat) quasi-syntomic ring $R$, filtered prismatic Dieudonn\'e crystals on $R_\prism$ (the absolute prismatic site of $R$) classify $p$-divisible groups over $R$.
+Recently, Bhatt-Scholze \cite{BSFcrystal} show that for $\ok$ a mixed characteristic complete discrete valuation ring with perfect residue field, prismatic $F$-crystals on $(\ok)_\prism$ classify integral crystalline Galois representations.
 In this paper, we study \emph{Hodge-Tate prismatic crystals} on $(\ok)_\prism$.
 Let us now quickly set up some notations to facilitate our discussions.

 \begin{notation} \begin{enumerate} \item Let $\ok$ be a mixed characteristic complete discrete valuation ring with perfect residue field $k$.
 Let $K$ be its fraction field; fix an algebraic closure $\overline{K}$ and denote $\gk=\gal(\overline{K}/K)$.
-Let $\rep_\zp(\gk)$ be the category of finite free (continuous) $\zp$-representations of $\gk$, and let $\mathrm{Rep}^{\crys}_{\zp}(G_K)$ be the sub-category of integral crystalline representations.
+Let $\rep_\gk(\zp)$ be the category of finite free (continuous) $\zp$-representations of $\gk$, and let $\mathrm{Rep}^{\crys}_{\gk}(\zp)$ be the sub-category of integral crystalline representations.

 \item Let $\okprism$ denote the absolute prismatic site of $\ok$.
 It is the opposite of the category of bounded prisms $(A,I)$ together with a map $\ok \to A/I$, endowed with the Grothendieck topology for which covers are morphisms of prisms $(A, I) \to (B,J)$, such that the underlying ring map $A\to B$ is $(p,I)$-completely faithfully flat.
 Let $(\calO_K)^{\perf}_{\Prism}$ be the sub-site consisting of perfect prisms.